rayeesrahman/structural-signatures-2.0/README.md

 `export homed='/path/to/structural-signatures-2.0/'  >> ~/.bashrc`

-## Adding custom backgrounds to compare against
+## Adding custom backgrounds to compare signatures against.

 Structural signatures generates a pvalues and fold changes by comparing the counted structures against the structure counts against the human proteome from SwissProt (~20,000 proteins)